The Circus Girl

-The Circus Girl is a musical comedy in two acts by James T. Tanner and Walter Apllant (Palings), with lyrics by Harry Greenbank and Adrian Ross, music by Ivan Caryll, and additional music by Lionel Monckton.
+The Circus Girl is a Edwardian musical comedy in two acts with a book by James T. Tanner and Walter Apllant (Palings), lyrics by Harry Greenbank and Adrian Ross, music by Ivan Caryll, and additional music by Lionel Monckton.

 The musical was produced at George Edwardes's Gaiety Theatre, beginning 5 December 1896, and ran for a very successful 497 performances.
 It starred Seymour Hicks as Dick Capel and his wife Ellaline Terriss as Dora Wemyss.
 Edmund Payne and Arthur Williams also appeared.
 The show also had a successful New York run at two theatres in 1897 for a total of 172 performances.
 It was produced by Charles Frohman.
 Mabelle Gilman Corey played Lucille and Nancy McIntosh played La Favorita in New York.

 Set in Paris, the plot concerns a group of English tourists who get mixed up with a circus troupe.
 Two of the famous songs from the show are "A Simple Little String" and "The Way to Treat a Lady".